isotope-project/ssa-densem/reviewer-log.md

   similar mistakes.)
 Ideally, all of the results in the paper would be verified in Lean, including the claims of the appendix.

+  Unfortunately, we have not been able to fully formalize all the theorems in the appendix due to time constraints.

+  TODO: mention POPL?
+Probably not...

 - The mechanized proofs in Lean mentioned in the intro and in a few theorems later in the paper weren't available for this reviewer to inspect.
 Access to them should somehow be made available somehow -- can you at least point to a git repo?

+  We have added a section with links to the Git repository, and a description of the formalization.

 - Nowwhere in this paper does it discuss some other important, practical choices made for "real" implementations of SSA, such as found in LLVM's